James Talcott

-James Talcott (1835–1916) was an American factor, based in New York City.
+James Talcott (February 7, 1835 – August 21, 1916) was an American factor, based in New York City.
 He established James Talcott, Inc., one of the oldest and largest 19th-century factoring houses in the United States.

+Early life

+Talcott was born on a thousand-acre farm in West Hartford, Connecticut, on February 7, 1835.
+He attended Williston Seminary, where he studied philosophy.

 Career

 Talcott began his business career in 1854 in New York as a selling agent for a knitting mill in New Britain, Connecticut.
 The mill was managed by his brother, John Butler Talcott.
-In 1859, he became a dry goods merchant, surviving the Panic of 1873, just as he had done in 1857.
+In 1859, he became a dry goods merchant.

+In 1868, Talcott moved his dry goods business into what is now known as the James Talcott Company Building, at 108–110 Franklin Street in Manhattan.
+His business survived both the Panic of 1857 and Panic of 1873.
+The business remained at Franklin Street for about fifty years, before moving to Park Avenue in 1911.

 Towards the end of the 19th century, Talcott became a textile factor, later branching into coal.

-Talcott's son was Harvard graduate James Frederick (1866–1944), who joined his father's business full time in 1879.
-Two years after his son's birth, Talcott moved his dry goods business into what is now known as the James Talcott Company Building, at 108–110 Franklin Street in Manhattan.
-The business remained there for about fifty years, before moving to Park Avenue in 1911.
-In 1890, J. Frederick married Frank Vanderbilt Crawford, who was the niece and namesake of Frank Armstrong Crawford Vanderbilt, the second wife of New York railroad businessman Cornelius Vanderbilt.